bv73/esp8266/smart_fridge/readme.md

 And last, ACS712 sensor measure current of compressor.

+Calculating Power & Power per hour/day.

-Each measuring value sending to thingspeak.com for visualisation.
+Each measuring value sending to thingspeak.com for store & visualisation.

+Use enduder_setup for easy Wi-Fi connection setup.